Install Stripe Payments

 LIVE Secret Key – Required.
 Same as above.

 LIVE Publishable Key – Required.
 Same as above.

 Use a custom form instead of a “Stripe Checkout” button? – Optional.
 This setting controls whether the module displays a custom form where users enter their credit card information or a standard Stripe checkout button.

 - When disabled (the default), a regular Stripe checkout button will be displayed during the checkout process.
 The credit card information is entered in an overlay screen that Stripe creates.
 This is consistent with the Stripe experience in other sites but may not actually match the look and feel of your site.
 The button looks like this:

 - Clicking on the button will create a popup in the browser where the credit card information is collected directly:

 - If you enable this option for a custom form instead, a custom form for entering the credit card details will be used.
 This form matches the look and feel of your site and you can add further customization with CSS overrides.
 The default form looks roughly like this (although this will vary based on your theme's CSS):

-In addition to the Stripe-specific settings, you should also have settings like this under the Payment->General settings sub tab:
+In addition to the Stripe-specific settings, you will have additional settings like this under the Payment → General settings sub-tab:

 Now you should be ready to receive payments via Stripe!